-This class will cover most of the structural analysis capabilities in COMSOL Multiphysics including large deformations, material models, contact mechanics, and convergence issues.
+This two-day, online class will cover most of the structural analysis capabilities in COMSOL Multiphysics including large deformations, material models, contact mechanics, and convergence issues.
 The class includes technical lectures and hands-on COMSOL examples.

 This two-day course will cover the efficient use of COMSOL Multiphysics to solve problems in the medical device industry.
 It covers modeling challenges specific to medical devices, and several examples including tissue ablation and a cardiovascular application.
 The class includes technical lect